genekogan/ofxSelfOrganizingMap/README.md

 	som.setInitialLearningRate(0.2);
 	som.setNumIterations(5000);

-Before using the SOM, you **must** tell it the size of the input feature vectors and their min and max values, so that the SOM can normalize to avoid some features dominating the computation.
+Before using the SOM, you **must** tell it the size of the input feature vectors and their min and max values, so it can normalize to avoid some features dominating the computation.

-	// tell the SOM to expect 5-dimensional feature vectors
-	// bounded by minInstance and maxInstance
-	double minInstance[5] = { 0, 0, 0, 0, 0 };
+	// tell the SOM to expect 5-dimensional feature vectors bounded by minInstance and maxInstance double minInstance[5] = { 0, 0, 0, 0, 0 };
 	double maxInstance[5] = { 255, 255, 255, 1, 1 };
 	som.setFeaturesRange(5, minInstance, maxInstance);

-Finally, call code(setup()) to allocate space for the SOM.
+Finally, call `code(setup())` to allocate space for the SOM.
 Don't forget to do this!
 Calling it again returns the SOM to the same initial state and can be called as many times as you want.

-	// som.setup()
+	som.setup();

-To train the SOM, you must give it as many sample feature vectors as specified by the code(numInstances) parameter.
+To train the SOM, you must give it as many sample feature vectors as specified by the `code(numInstances)` parameter.
 Generally, you should train the SOM by randomly sampling from the feature space.
+The SOM will ignore instances sent to it past the first `code(numIterations)`.

-	// do this numIterations times!
+	// do this som.numIterations times!
 	double instance[5] = { 127, 50, 200, 0.3, 0.9 };	// random sample from your training set
 	som.updateMap(instance);

-Ideally, a well-trained map has the useful property that different regions of it contain very similar feature vectors in roughly the same distribution as found in the initial training set.
-This makes it useful for clustering data points
+Ideally, a well-trained map has the useful property that different regions of it contain very similar feature vectors in roughly the same proportions as found in the initial training set.
+This makes it useful for clustering data points, and visualizing feature distributions.

 Finally, to use the now-trained SOM, you can get the weight vector at any point in the map, or find the point on the map to which a given instance is most similar.

-	// w is an array holding the value of the map double *w = som.getMapAt(150, 120, 30);
+	// w is an array holding the value of the map at the point queried double *w = som.getMapAt(150, 120, 30);

 	// to get nearest point for some instance